The transformative effects of a college education

 “I love the attention I get from the faculty and staff,” Brumfield said.
 “Admissions made things easy and enrolled me over the phone while I was in a drive-thru,” she said, laughing.
 “And today I get immediate responses to my study questions via text and email from the faculty.”

-Much like the entire health care field, Saint Luke’s Health System has immediate openings for medical assistants.
+The entire health care field has immediate openings for medical assistants.
 “We studied the marketplace and realized the huge need for educationally-prepared medical assistants,” said Dr. Karla Bruntzel, dean of health sciences.

 Director of Medical Assisting Program Donna Gardner, CMA, BS, MPA, knows first-hand the transformative effects of a college education.
 “When I was a single mother, I needed a flexible job so I chose medical assisting,” she said.
 “Taking those first steps enabled me to provide for my family and ultimately complete my bachelor’s and master’s degrees.”